Karlsen et al. (2021)

 Available for Download:

-Citation for the seafloor age grids:
+Citation for the seafloor age grids and associated heat flow:

 Citation for the seafloor age grid reconstruction method (TracTec code):